All mixed up

 Sir, - Elliot Jager's essay constitutes the kind of coherent criticism of the war we should have had, but have seldom heard, from the Left.
 Instead of excusing or glorifying the insurgents Jager tackles the anti-war argument pragmatically, explaining the cultural difficulties of establishing democracy in the Mideast and questioning the war's tactics and effectiveness in defeating al-Qaida.
 His witty observation that Iraq, after US withdrawal, could become a chaotic "Islamist roach motel" makes a case for the strategic benefits of disengagement.

-If the Democrats could ever get it together enough to argue like this they could be in the White House.
+could ever get it together enough to argue like this they could be in the White House

 Has to be done